 ADA Compliance:

 We recognize that some students may have disabilities that require special attention from the instructional staff.
-Please make us aware of them at your earliest opportunity so that UMBC can make suitable arrangements.
+Please inform Student Disability Services (http://sds.umbc.edu) of any accommodations that are needed so that appropriate arrangements can be made.